Steven Seagal: Martial arts and Japan

 Seagal returned to Taos, New Mexico, with his student (and later film stuntman) Craig Dunn, where they opened a dojo, although Seagal spent much of his time pursuing other ventures.
-After another period in Japan, Seagal returned to the U.S. in 1983 with senior student Haruo Matsuoka.
-They opened an aikido dojo, initially in North Hollywood, California, but later moved it to the city of West Hollywood.
+After another period in Japan, Seagal returned to the United States in 1983 with senior student Haruo Matsuoka.
+They opened an aikido dojo, initially in North Hollywood, but later moved it to the city of West Hollywood.
 Seagal left Matsuoka in charge of the dojo, which the latter ran until the two parted ways in 1997.
+In the early 1980s, Seagal had his first experiences in the film industry by working as a fight coordinator on The Challenge (1982), which was shot in Japan, and Never Say Never Again (1983).

-Seagal helped train Brazilian mixed martial artist Lyoto Machida, who credited Seagal for helping him perfect the front kick that he used to knock out Randy Couture at UFC 129 in May 2011.
+Later in his career, Seagal helped train Brazilian mixed martial artist Lyoto Machida, who credited Seagal for helping him perfect the front kick that he used to knock out Randy Couture at UFC 129 in May 2011.